lgraesser/im2im2im/README.md

 To train translation pairs separately, and to resume training.
 See the original instructions [here](nvidia_original/USAGE.md)

+The images of people were selected from the celebA [6] dataset.

 All the commands below should be run from within the ```nvidia_original/src``` directory.

 To train a joint model (learning two pairs of distributions at the same time):